samanta-amit/samanta-amit/README.md

 <span style="font-size:larger;">I am a PhD student working on operating and distributed systems.
 Welcome to my place!</span>

-- 🔭 I’m currently building reliable systems for serverless platform.
+- 🔭 I’m currently building reliable and scalable system for serverless platform.
 - 🌱 I’m currently learning MPK and Rust for system building.

 <!--